Facts, figures and videos about the OpenSTEMLabs

-Two short videos explain our approach and introduce a few of our extensive resources (the 30s short video was made by Comms for the OpenMinds event in 2017, the longer video was made specially for this purpose):
+Two short videos explain our approach and introduce a few of our extensive resources:

 The OpenSTEM Labs project aims to challenge the traditional university STEM pedagogical model of students and teachers being co‑located in a lab, during office hours.
 Our new paradigm is now an important component of The Open University’s distance learning environment.
 The OpenSTEM Labs connects students to state‑of‑the‑art instrumentation and equipment for practical enquiries over the internet, where distance is no longer a barrier and where access to equipment can be available 24 hours a day.
 Students and teachers access the equipment via a web browser through which they can book an online session, undertake the experiment/activity, send real‑time control commands, monitor real-time performance and download data for subsequent analysis.

 The core values of the OpenSTEM Labs are: